Reconstructing the Invisible Fraction of Semi-visible Jets in ISR-Boosted Events via Neural Network Regression: Acknowledgments

 \section{{Acknowledgments}}

 The preliminary result was presented at the LHC Dark Showers Workshop in 2025, where we received several valuable comments.
 We thank the workshop organizers and participants.
 In particular, we thank Jackson Burzynski for suggesting $t$-channel studies.
 B.X.
 Liu and Y. Li are supported by Shenzhen Campus of the Sun Yat-sen University under project 74140-12240013, and by the Young Scientists Fund (C Class) of the National Natural Science Foundation of China (Grant No.12405122).
+B.X.
+Liu is also supported by the Natural Science Foundation of Guangdong Province (Grant No.2026A1515012178).
 J.B.
 Wang, J.Q.
 Xie, K.R.
 Xu and R.H.
 Ye are supported by College Students' Innovative Entrepreneurial Training Plan Program, and they developed the training/validation pipeline.
 Z.H.
 Huang selected this topic for their undergraduate thesis, and developed the sample production workflow.